FireWire: Encoding scheme

 FireWire uses data strobe (D/S) encoding.
 In D/S encoding, two non-return-to-zero (NRZ) signals are used to transmit the data with high reliability.
 The NRZ signal sent is fed with the clock signal through an XOR gate, creating a strobe signal.
 This strobe is then put through another XOR gate along with the data signal to reconstruct the clock.
 This in turn acts as the bus's phase-locked loop for synchronization purposes.

 Arbitration

 The process of the bus deciding which node gets to transmit data at what time is known as arbitration.
 Each arbitration round lasts about 125 microseconds.
 During the round, the root node (device nearest the processor) sends a cycle start packet.
 All nodes requiring data transfer respond, with the closest node winning.
 After the node is finished, the remaining nodes take turns in order.
 This repeats until all the devices have used their portion of the 125 microseconds, with isochronous transfers having priority.

 Standards and versions

 The previous standards and its three published amendments are now incorporated into a superseding standard, IEEE 1394-2008.
-The features individually added give a good history on the development path.
+The features individually added provide a record of the standard's development path.